Committee on the Use of Human Subjects in Research (CUHSR)

 Introduction and Background

-Since Illinois has moved into Phase 4 of the Restore Illinois, non-remote, or non-virtual research approved at Bradley may resume with restrictions that align the IDPH guidelines.
-For research protocols requiring in-person interactions, social distancing and face coverings will be required as well as respecting capacity limitations (gathering of 50 people or fewer permitted).
-See https://coronavirus.illinois.gov/s/restore-illinois-phase-4.
-Additionally, other adaptations should be considered such as ensuring that hand sanitizer and handwashing facilities are readily available and encouraged, and establishing rigorous disinfecting protocols for study equipment or manipulatives.
+Illinois has moved into Phase 5 of the Restore Illinois COVID response.
+All non-remote, or non-virtual research approved at Bradley may resume with whatever restrictions that align the IDPH guidelines.
+For research protocols requiring in-person interactions, social distancing and face coverings will need to be in alignment with the IDPH guideline See https://www.dph.illinois.gov/covid19/phase-5.
+Additionally, adaptations should be considered such as ensuring that hand sanitizer and handwashing facilities are readily available and encouraged, and establishing rigorous disinfecting protocols for study equipment or manipulatives.

-Investigators with new research protocols that involve in-person contact should include in their application how they are applying the restrictions and all the steps they are taking to mitigate COVID-19 exposure.
-Consideration should be made to at this time to not include populations that may be at more risk of serious consequences of COVID if acquired.
-Considerations should be made to use virtual and digital processes to limit in-person contact when able
+Investigators with new research protocols that involve in-person contact should still include in their application how they are applying the restrictions and all the steps they are taking to mitigate COVID-19 exposure.
+Consideration should be made to equitably treat vaccinated and not-vaccinated individuals as appropriate to your protocol and unique setting.